How to Upload More Files to NotebookLM? File Size and Upload Limits (2026)

 |---|---|---|---|---|

-The free plan works fine for small projects.
-But if you work with lots of documents or need to ask many questions each day, you will hit these walls fast.
+The free plan is fine for small projects.
+Heavy document loads or lots of daily questions hit these walls fast.

-The free version allows you to upload a maximum of 50 sources per notebook.
-Each source can contain up to 500,000 words or be as large as 200MB for uploaded files.
+The free version caps you at 50 sources per notebook.
+Each source can hold up to 500,000 words or 200MB for uploaded files.

-This capacity may work well for research projects and allows you to include substantial documents like reports or research papers.
+This is plenty for most research projects and fits substantial documents like reports or research papers.

 Free version limits: